sininen-blue/2526-first-sem/graphics-computing/6plus/day_08.md

 - A trackball mouse has `mousemove`, `mousedown`, and `mouseup` events
 - and a keyboard has ______

-This allows us to use the same physical device in multiple ways, but also lets the program work without modification if the physical device changes, as long as the logical events are the same
+This allows us to use the same physical device in multiple ways, but also lets the program work *without modification* if the physical device changes, as long as the logical events are the same

+---
+layout: center
+---

+# Physical Input Devices

 ---